 - i. more than 10% of its NAV in the units of REIT and InvIT; and - ii. more than 5% of its NAV in the units of REIT and InvIT issued by a single issuer. - 23.
-Investment in unrated debt and money market instruments, other than government securities, treasury bills, derivative products such as Interest Rate Swaps (IRS), Interest Rate Futures (IRF), etc. by mutual fund schemes shall be subject to the following:
+Investment in unrated debt and money market instruments, other than government securities, treasury bills, derivative products such as Interest Rate Swaps (IRS), Interest Rate Futures (IRF), etc. by mutual fund schemes shall be subject to the following: - a.

-- a.
 Investments should only be made in such instruments, including bills re-discounting, usance bills, etc., that are generally not rated and for which separate investment norms or limits are not provided in SEBI (Mutual Fund) Regulations, 1996 and various circulars issued thereunder. - b.
 Exposure of mutual fund schemes in such instruments, shall not exceed 5% of the net assets of the schemes. - c.
 All such investments shall be made with the prior approval of the Board of AMC and the Board of trustees. - 24.
+The Scheme shall invest in Debt instruments having Structured Obligations/ Credit Enhancements in accordance with provisions of clause 12.1 of Master Circular.
+The same are currently as under:

-The investment of mutual fund schemes in the following instruments shall not exceed 10% of the debt portfolio of the schemes and the group exposure in such instruments shall not exceed 5% of the debt portfolio of the schemes: - a.
+The investment of the Scheme in the following instruments shall not exceed 10% of the debt portfolio of the Scheme and the group exposure in such instruments shall not exceed 5% of the debt portfolio of the Scheme:

+- a.
 Unsupported rating of debt instruments (i.e. without factoring-in credit enhancements) is below investment grade and - b.
 Supported rating of debt instruments (i.e. after factoring-in credit enhancement) is above investment grade.